Unity-Technologies/ProjectAuditor/Documentation~/GettingStarted.md

 This guide provides a brief overview on how to use Project Auditor.

 ## User Interface
-To open the Project Auditor window in Unity, go to Window => Analysis => Project Auditor.
+To open the Project Auditor window in Unity, go to **Window ➔ Analysis ➔ Project Auditor**.

 <img src="images/window-menu.png">